 - Student-Faculty Dinner

 - Student-Faculty Lunch Program

-GS Student Life hosts a series of programs in collaboration with GS Alumni Relations and the Center for Career Education (CCE) to encourage GS student to engage with and learn from the experiences of GS Alumni, and to explore various professional career paths.
-Programs include:
+GS Student Life hosts a series of programs in collaboration with GS Alumni Relations and the Center for Career Education (CCE) to encourage GS students to engage with and learn from the experiences of GS alumni, and to explore various professional career paths.

-GS Student Life hosts a series of programs to encourage GS student to engage with GS staff members outside of the traditional office setting.
+GS Student Life hosts a series of programs to encourage GS students to engage with staff members outside of the traditional office setting.